Sid797/Snake-Game/README.md

 ## Snake Game
-Pla the classic Snake game made using HTML,CSS,JAVASCRIPT.
+Play the classic Snake game made using HTML,CSS,JAVASCRIPT.

 ## How To Play The Game